 For Sec.
 1244 purposes, his basis is \$50,000.
-Therefore only \$20,000 (\$30,000 - \$50,000) qualifies as an ordinary loss.
+Therefore only \$20,000 (\$30,000 - \$50,000) qualifies as an ordir loss.
 The remaining \$10,000 is a capital loss.
-Page Ref.: C:2-32; Example C:2-46 Objective: 6

-6) Will, a shareholder in Wiley Corporation, lent money to the corporation.
+- 117) Will, a shareholder in Wiley Corporation, lent money to the corporation.
 The corporation is unable to repay him.
-What tax issues should Will consider with respect to the loan?
-Answer:

-- Was the loan evidenced by a security? - Was there a business purpose for making the loan? - Is the shareholder an employee of the corporation? - If so, was the loan made in his capacity as an employee or as a shareholder? - What are the relative dollar amounts of his stock investment and his compensation?
+What tax issues should Will consider with respect to the loan? - Answer: Was the loan evidenced by a security? - Was there a business purpose for making the loan? - Is the shareholder an employee of the corporation? - If so, was the loan made in his capacity as an employee or as a shareholder? - What are the relative dollar amounts of his stock investment and his compensation?

-The type of loss allowed if a shareholder lends money to a corporation that is not repaid depends on the nature of the loan.
+The type of loss allowed if a shareholder lends money to a corporation that is not repaid depends on the n of the loan.
 If the unpaid loan was not evidenced by a security, it is either a business or nonbusiness bad debt.
 Nonbusiness bad debts are deductible only as short-term capital losses when the debt is determined to be totally worthless.
 Business bad debts are deductible as ordinary deductions without limit when they are either partially or totally worthless.
 The IRS generally treats a loan made by a shareholder to a corporation in connection with his stock investment as a nonbusiness activity.
 If the loan is made to protect the shareholder's employment with the corporation, it may be treated as an ordinary loss under the business bad debt rules.

-7) Severs Corporation employs Susan as an Advertising Director.
+- 118) Severs Corporation employs Susan as an Advertising Director.
 Her annual compensation from Severs Corporation is \$100,000.
 Severs Corporation is experiencing financial problems, and Susan lends the corporation \$50,000 in 2008 in an attempt to help it through its financial difficulties.
 Severs Corporation subsequently declares bankruptcy, and in 2010 Susan and the other creditors receive 10 cents on each dollar they are owed.
-What is the amount and character of Susan's loss?

-Answer: Since Susan is not a shareholder in Severs Corporation, her loss of 45,000 ($50,000 \times$.90) is an ordinary loss and is fully deductible in the year she incurs the loss.
-Page Ref.: C:2-33 and C:2-34; Example C:2-48 Objective: 6 LO7: Tax Planning Considerations

-1) Gene purchased land five years ago as an investment.
+What is the amount and character of Susan's loss? - Answer: Since Susan is not a shareholder in Severs Corporation, her loss of \$45,000 (\$50,000 × .90) is an ordinary loss and is fully deductible in the year she incurs the loss. - 119) Gene purchased land five years ago as an investment.
 The land cost him \$200,000 and is now worth \$530,000.
 Gene plans to transfer the land to Dee Corporation, which will subdivide the land and sell individual parcels.
 Dee Corporation's profits on the land will be ordinary income.
 What are the tax consequences of the asset transfer and land sales if Gene contributes the land to Dee Corporation in exchange for all of its stock?
-What alternative methods can be used to structure the transaction to achieve better tax consequences?

-Answer: Gene recognizes no gain when he transfers the land to Dee Corporation.
+What alternative methods can be used to structure the transaction to achieve better tax consequences? - Answer: Gene recognizes no gain when he transfers the land to Dee Corporation.
 Dee Corporation's basis in the land will be \$200,000.
 All gain on the subsequent sale will be ordinary income to Dee Corporation.
 This alternative results in the precontribution gain that accrued prior to Gene's transfer and the postcontribution profit originating from subdividing the land being taxed at Dee Corporation's marginal tax rate.
 Gene could transfer the land to Dee Corporation in exchange for stock and \$330,000 of debt instruments.
 In this case, Gene would recognize \$330,000 of long-term capital gain and Dee Corporation's basis in the land would be \$530,000.
 The \$330,000 of precontribution capital gain (net of any capital losses that Gene has recognized) is taxed at a 15% capital gains tax rate.